The UK Bible Students Website

-To Atheism the Big Bang is the closest approach it can make to the First Cause.
 It insists that there is no purposeful originator, no creator.
 Such a being cannot exist, it says, for if it did this would presuppose a cause for its own existence.
 That is, there must needs be a maker of the maker, and ad infinitum backwards into the void of Time.

 ‘So fix it’, says she.